truenas/middleware/README.md

 TrueNAS CORE/Enterprise/SCALE main source repo
 =============

+Want to contribute or collaborate?
+Join our [Slack instance](https://www.ixsystems.com/community/threads/collaborator-community-slack-instance.85717/ "Slack Instance").

-## IMPORTANT NOTE:  This is the master branch of freenas, which is used for the creation and testing of TrueNAS CORE / Enterprise and TrueNAS SCALE Nightly builds.
+## IMPORTANT NOTE:
+This is the master branch of freenas, which is used for the creation and testing of TrueNAS CORE / Enterprise and TrueNAS SCALE Nightly builds.
 Submit Pull Requests here if you want to get changes into the next major release of TrueNAS.
 To build this source repo, checkout https://github.com/freenas/build for CORE/Enterprise and https://github.com/truenas/truenas-build for SCALE

 ## Pull Request Instructions / Jenkins Commands